kobakei/MaterialFabSpeedDial/README.md

 [![](https://jitpack.io/v/kobakei/MaterialFabSpeedDial.svg)](https://jitpack.io/#kobakei/MaterialFabSpeedDial)

-**NOTICE: This project is still experimental.
-APIs may be changed without compatibility.**

 This project aims to provide [FloatingActionButton's speed dial pattern in material design guideline](https://material.io/guidelines/components/buttons-floating-action-button.html#buttons-floating-action-button-transitions).

 This project is inspired by [fab-speed-dial](https://github.com/yavski/fab-speed-dial) and overcomes some issues of it (ex. using private APIs of support library).